LilyNeilsen/tswd-portfolio/visualizing-government-debt.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [visualizing debt](visualizing-government-debt) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # Visualizing government debt using Tableau
-This second image is a heat map of the debt to GDP ratio by country which was created using Tableau.

 ## Part one: Working with web-based visualization tools and data